By Maeve O'Donnell | Edited by Sam D

 Government rules mean you can tow heavy tourers and trailers with a car but just how much you can pull depends on when you passed your driving test.

 For your insurance to be valid, you must meet this criteria, though it shouldn't be a problem for most.
-Many family cars tend to weigh about 1,500 kilos (though that's an average and some will be more or less); and many caravans weigh a similar amount.
-You can usually find details of your vehicle weights in your car handbook, and in your caravan documents.
+Many family cars tend to weigh about 1,500kg (though that's an average and some will be more or less); and many caravans weigh a similar amount.
+You can usually find details of what your vehicles weigh in your car handbook, and in your caravan documents.

 Important!
 If you passed your driving test after 1997 you'll also need to take an extra test to tow a caravan.
 Find out more.